basho/basho_docs/source/guides/tutorials/installation/Installing-Erlang.md

 You will be prompted for your sudo password.

 ### Homebrew
-If you want to install Riak with Homebrew, simply follow the [[instructions here|https://help.basho.com/Installing-on-Mac-OS-X.html]] and Erlang will be installed automatically.
-To install it separately:
+If you want to install Riak with Homebrew, follow the [[Mac OS X Installation documentation|Installing-on-Mac-OS-X]], and Erlang will be installed automatically.

+To install Erlang separately with Homebrew, use this command:

 ```bash
 brew install erlang
 ```

-<div class='note'><div class='title'>Erlang Suport</div>Riak does not currently officially support Erlang R15 (what Homebrew will install).
-Therefore, Riak will not build from source using a Homebrew installation of Erlang without modification of Riak's configuration files.</div>

 ### MacPorts
 Installing with MacPorts is easy: